 The triggering of star formation by massive stars appears to take place on different length scales (Elmegreen 1998).
 The Sco OB2 association might be one example of triggered star formation (de Geus et al. 1989).
 In this case the Upper Centaurus Lupus subgroup was formed first in the middle of the molecular cloud complex, which then prompted star formation on both sides, eventually becoming the Upper Scorpius and Lower Centaurus Crux associations.
-Preibisch & Zinnecker (1999, 2006) propose a similar mechanism, but with a series of supernova explosions as the triggering sources.
+Preibisch & Zinnecker (1999, 2006) propose a similar

+Department of Physics, National Central University, 300 Jungda Road, Jungli 32054, Taiwan; wchen@astro.ncu.edu.tw. mechanism, but with a series of supernova explosions as the triggering sources.
 The star formation activities can be sustained as long as stars massive enough are produced in the sequence and there is enough surrounding material.
 This sequential formation process leads naturally to an age spread among member stars or subgroups (Blaauw 1964), and the stellar aggregates thus formed (out of separate clouds) tend to be sparsely distributed and gravitationally unbound because of the expanding I-fronts or an initially unbound giant molecular cloud (see Clark et al. 2005).

-On a smaller scale, the signature of ongoing star formation, such as young stellar jets, evaporated gaseous globules (EGGs) and water masers have been found in the periphery of H II regions (Hester et al. 2004; Hester & Desch 2005).
-There are two kinds of triggering mechanisms (e.g., Karr & Martin 2003), "collect-and-collapse" and radiation-driven implosion (RDI).
-In the collect-and-collapse scenario first proposed by Elmegreen & Lada (1977) and recently demonstrated observationally by Deharveng, Zavagno & Caplan (2005), Zavagno et al. (2006), and Sanchawala et al. (2006), the expanding I-fronts from an H II region piles up a shell of dense gas and dust, in which clumps fragment and collapse to form the next generation of stars.
+On a smaller scale, the systems of ongoing star formation, such as young stellar jets, evaporated gaseous globules (EGGs) and water masers have been found in the periphery of H II regions (Hester et al. 2004; Hester & Desch 2005).
+There are two kinds of triggering mechanisms (e.g., Karr & Martin 2003), "collect-andcollapse" and radiation-driven implosion (RDI).
+In the collectand-collapse scenario, first proposed by Elmegreen & Lada (1977) and recently demonstrated observationally by Deharveng et al. (2005), Zavagno et al. (2006), and Sanchawala et al. (2006), the expanding I-fronts from an H II region pile up a shell of dense gas and dust, in which clumps fragment and collapse to form the next generation of stars.
 In the RDI scenario (Bertoldi 1989; Bertoldi & McKee 1990; Hester & Desch 2005; Larosa 1983; Kessel-Devnet & Burkert 2003), the formation sequence begins with photoionization of a nearby molecular cloud by a massive star.
-The shock fronts embracing the surface of the cloud compress the cloud until reaching the critical density for gravitational collapse resulting in the formation of new stars.
-The latest star formation, as traced by protostellar cores (Lefloch et al. 2000) or water masers (Healy et al. 2004), takes place at the compressed layer of a cloud.
-Hester & Desch (2005) propose a scenario in which an EGG appears when a dense clump is impinged upon by the I-fronts.
+The shock fronts embracing the surface of the cloud compress the cloud until it reaches the critical density for gravitational collapse resulting in the formation of new stars.
+The latest star formation, as traced by protostellar cores (Lefloch & Cernicharo 2000) or water masers (Healy et al. 2004), takes place at the compressed layer of a cloud.
+Hester & Desch (2005) propose a scenario in which an EGG appears when a dense clump is impinged on by the I-fronts.
 The photoevaporation then erodes the circumstellar disk into a protoplanetary disk, or a "proplyd" (O'dell et al. 1993).
 Subsequently formed massive stars can carve out their own cavities to continue the triggering process (Sanchawala et al. 2006).
-The exposure of the protoplanetary disk in such environments would, in addition to being truncated in size, contain short-lived radio nuclides from the ejecta from one or more nearby supernovae, such as has been observed in meteorites in the Solar System (Hester et al. 2004).
-Our results substantiate the above sequential star formation scenario by providing clear chronological and positional evidence that massive stars prompt the birth of lower-mass stars out of molecular clouds.
+The exposure of the protoplanetary disk in such environments would, in addition to being truncated in size, contain short-lived radio nuclides from the ejecta from one or more nearby supernovae, such as has been observed in meteorites in the solar system